Here are some questions and problems that people often encounter when using Jettison.

 then click on the "Extras" tab in the preferences dialog.
 You'll see this:

-You can choose drives from the "Also unmount internal disks" and "Don't unmount external disks" menus to fine tune what you want Jettison to do.
+You can choose drives from the "Also unmount internal disks", "Don't unmount external disks" and "Don't remount these disks" menus to fine tune what you want Jettison to do.

 Jettison ejects my drives when I put my Mac to sleep manually, but not if it sleeps due to being left idle.